The Orlik-Solomon model for hypersurface arrangements: The Orlik-Solomon algebra of a hypersurface arrangement

-A \textbf{central hyperplane arrangement} in $\C^n$ is a finite set $L$ of hyperplanes of $\C^n$, all containing the origin.
-For a matter of notation, we will implicitly fix a linear ordering on the hyperplanes and write $L=\{L_1,\cdots,L_l\}$.
-Nevertheless, the objects that we will define out of a central hyperplane arrangement will be independent of such an ordering. \\ We will use the same letter $L$ to denote the union of the hyperplanes:
+A \emph{hyperplane arrangement} in~$\C^n$ is a finite set~$L$ of hyperplanes of~$\C^n$, all containing the origin.\footnote{In many references, this would be called a central hyperplane arrangement.} For a matter of notation, we will implicitly fix a linear ordering on the hyperplanes and write~$L=\{L_1,\ldots,L_l\}$.
+Nevertheless, the objects that we will define out of a hyperplane arrangement will be independent of such an ordering. \\ We will use the same letter~$L$ to denote the union of the hyperplanes: